 (Order page 142).
 By April 30, 2021, The Company will submit a 1307e reconciliation of actual Phase III expenses incurred with actual Phase III surcharge revenue received for the 12 months ending March 31, 2021.
 The net over- or under-recovered amount shall be reflected as a separate line item, without interest, as an e-factor adjustment of the EEC Phase IV rates effective June 1, 2021.
 In addition, as a separate line item, the Phase IV rates effective June 1, 2021, shall include projections of the: expenses to finalize any Phase III measures installed and commercially operable on or before May 31, 2021; expenses to finalize any contracts; and other Phase III administrative obligations.
 The reconciliation of actual Phase III expenses with actual EEC Phase III surcharge revenue for April and May 2021 shall be reconciled with EEC Phase IV revenue and expense for the 12 months ending March 31, 2022.
-Thereafter, the Company will reconcile actual Phase IV expenses incurred with actual Phase IV surcharge revenue received for the 12 months ending March 31 of each year for the term of the Phase IV Plan.
+Thereafter, the Company will reconcile actual Phase IV expenses incurred with actual Phase IV surcharge revenue received for the 12 months ending March 31, 2021.